erodriguez0/Delectable/README.md

 # Delectable
-Web application for restaurant management with an interactive restaurant table layout to make reservations.
+Web application for restaurant management with an interactive table layout to make reservations.